-We exert influence on local government, developers and others through routine participation in planning committees, and by establishing expert groups to respond to critical subjects such as the recent Local Plan.
+We exert influence on local government, developers and others through routine participation in planning committees, and by establishing expert groups to respond to critical subjects such as the recent Local Plan and the Leamington Neighbourhod Plan.

-We keep members informed of prospects and our activities through reports to meetings, emails and our newsletter.
+We keep members informed of prospects and our activities through reports to meetings, emails and our newsletter A recent success has been the new requirement for registration of HMOs (Houses in Multiple Occupation).

 The Society was created in 1956 to save the many threatened fine buildings of Leamington.
 We have continued to work to preserve the architecture and the character of our town; in the mid-1960s we fought to save the Town Hall, which thankfully still graces The Parade today.